-It should not be more than 6 experts per meeting in domestic Advisory Boards.
-It should not be more than 15 experts per meeting in international Advisory Boards.
+There should not be more than 6 experts per meeting on domestic Advisory Boards.
+There should not be more than 15 experts per meeting on international Advisory Boards.

 The number of participants from Member Companies should be maximum half of the number of external experts.